 And Developer Resources; e.g. Adding Dynamic Data to your Autoresponder Code:

-The Thrive Theme Demos section is a link to the demo pages of each of its themes.
-Again, this is not a membership exclusive, but merely a quick way of accessing the theme demos from the Membership Dashboard.
+The Theme Demo Website takes you to the demo page of the Thrive Theme Builder and its Shapeshift theme.
+Again, this is not a membership exclusive, but merely a quick way of accessing the Theme Builder demo from the Membership Dashboard.

-If you’re thinking of switching themes or want to check out a particular feature, then it’s a useful place to try things out.
+If you want to check out a particular feature, such as one of the Design Elements, then it’s a useful place to try things out:

-The Webinar Recordings section contains the recordings of previous webinars:
+The Webinar Recordings section contains the recordings of previous webinars and related notes:

 Thrive Products Change Log